 - Baywood Elementary (San Mateo-Foster City School District)

-The Distinguished Schools Award program honors schools based on their performance and progress on the state indicators for two consecutive school years, as described on the California School Dashboard.
+The Distinguished School Award program honors schools based on their performance and progress on the state indicators for two consecutive school years, as described on the California School Dashboard.
 The program alternates recognitions between elementary schools and middle and high schools every other year, with awardees holding their title for two years.
 In San Mateo County, six elementary schools were recognized by the Distinguished Schools Program in 2018 and three middle schools were recognized in 2019.
 This is the first year that at least one school in the Jefferson Elementary School District and San Carlos School District is recognized.

 The schools will be recognized at an upcoming San Mateo County Board of Education meeting at the California School Recognition Program Awards Ceremony on February 10, 2020.
 To view a list of the 2012 California Distinguished Schools, please visit the California Department of Education’s website.